Save Big on Cyber Monday! Up to 40% Off

 Conclusion

-This article provides detailed guides on connecting a .NET application to Oracle databases in various ways.
+This tutorial provides detailed guides on connecting a .NET application to Oracle databases in various ways.
 It explores multiple connection methods, including Direct Mode, SSH, secure SSL/TLS, and using Entity Framework Core with Scaffold-DbContext and Entity Developer

 These are just a few of the things dotConnect can do for you.
 To experience a seamless, high-performance data connectivity solution tailored for .NET developers, download dotConnect for Oracle.